LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 There are three levels of build scripts or programs that drive TPL builds.
-As you move up the levels, and away from Spack, the scripts require less configuration and even build suites of builds at a time.
+As you move up the levels, and away from Spack, the scripts require less configuration and even build multiple sets of TPLs and/or Axom configurations at a time.

 Here is a brief description of what the levels are handling and what important configuration and input files they use, from lowest level to highest.